shrimpza/outofeve/README.md

 ### Database

-In addition to importing CCP's database dump, you will need to create an additional database for Out of Eve's users and Eve account details.
+In addition to importing CCP's database dump, you will need to create an additional database for Out of Eve's users and EVE account details.
 Once you have a database created and ready, execute the contents of `sql/install-db.sql` on that database to create the required tables.

 ### Initial Configuration

 Before you can begin configuring settings, create a copy of `includes/config.default.php` named `includes/config.php`.

-Whip open your new `includes/config.php`, and make sure the settings are all suitable and match your environment.
+Whip open your new `includes/config.php` file, and make sure the settings are all suitable and match your environment.
 Most things should not need changing.
-Just make sure the `$config['site']['url']` option is correct; it should be the relative path to your Out of Eve site.
+Make sure the `$config['site']['url']` option is correct; it should be the relative path to your Out of Eve site.
 For example, if you're running it from:

 > http://mywebsite.com/outofeve/